ICAPS2027/icaps2027.github.io/content/calls/cfp.md

 Failure to comply with the submission instructions above will result in desk rejection.

-ICAPS-26 will follow a single round review process with an author feedback period providing authors the opportunity for author respond to the reviews of their paper.
+ICAPS-26 will follow a single round review process with an author feedback period providing authors the opportunity to respond to the reviews of their paper.
 During this period the authors will have the opportunity to provide a fixed-length response to the reviewers, but will not be permitted to include links to external materials or present additional results.

 ## Double-blind requirements
 Double-blind requirements are satisfied whenever authors omit their names and institutions, refer to prior work by themselves or others in the third person, and ensure that the acknowledgement notices or ethics statements do not include information that may identify them.
 We discourage authors from posting their manuscripts on Arxiv.org or other similar repositories from two weeks before the submission deadline until the author notification deadline to avoid de-anonymizing the paper to potential reviewers.